Jasperabez/TrackerBoi/_posts/2019-11-16-The-Mechanical-Bible.md

 **DISCLAIMER:**

 My calculations are based on the formulas given in the sheet by Mr Tune on Blackboard including some basic physics formulas with a mix of mechanics.

+Also, these calculation are mean for show, this is my first draft of calculation for the vehicle so the numbers do not accurately represent my final product.

 Do note that some of your calculation may differ here and there, my recommended benchmark is to not exceed 45 degrees for maximum possible incline, as I personally feel it is not very logical from a physics point of view in terms of centre of gravity and traction required.